 This session explored the challenges of teaching econometrics online, both in small group and in large group situations.
 The session explored solutions to problems, such as teaching mathematical examples, whether your teaching set-up looks like something from the Starship Enterprise, or something a little more Del-Boy.

 The asynchronous material is broken up into ideas about

 - How to motivate students

 Supporting the material is an online discussion board, with the opportunity to share, discuss and critique the ideas suggested.

 Theme 3: Teaching with Excel online

-This session will explore the significant and often unused potential of Excel in providing asynchronous resources for online economics teaching.
-The session will be in two parts:
+This session explored the significant and often unused potential of Excel in providing asynchronous resources for online economics teaching.
+The session was in two parts:

 - the use of Excel as a simulation tool in teaching economic theory;